 - Watch talks on your own time.
 If you can’t watch a talk live, you can catch the recording of it and the live Q&A afterward on our Eventbrite page.
 As a SRCCON participant, you’ll get access to recordings for each talk for at least 2 weeks after SRCCON concludes.

 If talks give us a shared foundation to build upon, then sessions are where we do the building.

-Just like in previous years, SRCCON is built around three days of peer-led conversations and hands-on workshops.
+Just like in previous years, SRCCON is built around peer-led conversations and hands-on workshops.
 All the sessions on our schedule are proposed and led by community members who want to help people learn new skills, explore tough questions, or develop new resources to share.